tymyrddin/purple/source/docs/audits/iso27001/climb.md

 A rope team depends on everyone knowing their knots (competence), learning new techniques when the route demands it (training), and understanding when to tighten the rope (awareness).

-The distinction matters for evidence.
+The distinction is relevant for evidence.
 Competence is not evidenced by a course completion certificate; it is evidenced by what someone does in a realistic situation.
 A system administrator who has completed firewall training has attended training; one who configures a firewall correctly under realistic conditions, with incomplete documentation and time pressure, has demonstrated competence.
 Awareness is not evidenced by a quiz score; it is evidenced by what people do when they encounter an actual phishing attempt or notice something unusual.
 Designing the programme around observable outcomes rather than training delivery shifts the metric from attendance to behaviour.

+[CTF and roleplay exercises](../../foundations/organisational-development/roleplay.md) apply this principle directly to technical competence: participants work through structured challenges with immediate feedback on success or failure.
+The format is self-correcting by design: the flag is either captured or it isn't, and the environment is realistic enough to produce observable behaviour rather than recalled procedure.
+A technically-oriented team member who completes a network-attack scenario in a CTF has produced better competence evidence than one who passed an examination on the same topic.

 ### Building security awareness